MaardinK522/field-party/README.md

 I am the only boy/guy/male working on this project.
 I want to build this software/simulator/program for my non-programmer friend from my University.

-Anyone who want's to contribute to the project, let me know on my IG: @mkisaverage.
+Anyone who want's to contribute to the project, let me know on my IG: @kamblemardin.

 TRUTH IS TRUTH